RL8/music-besties-vuepress-docs/docs/next-state/user-interactions.md

 1. User navigates to the Dashboard View
 2. User taps on an era card with a history indicator
-3. User switches to the "History" tab in the Sidebar Panel
+3. User navigates to a song in the Your Journal tab
-4. The history timeline displays previous rankings with timestamps
+4. User views the Review History section showing previous versions
-5. Changes are highlighted with visual indicators (added, removed, moved up/down)
+5. User can tap on a date to view the review from that point in time

 ### Restoring Previous Rankings